ShanaDart73/escapeApp/lib/lanWangJiVsAlcohol/chapters/chapter6.md

 ... ... ...
 <br />&nbsp;

-Even though there were not too many cases reported so far in Yúnmèng and Lánlíng territories, however, these regions were densely populated and very prosperous with countless of merchants travelling back and forth.
+Even though there were not too many cases reported so far in the Yúnmèng and Lánlíng territories, these regions were densely populated and very prosperous, with countless merchants travelling back and forth.

 If the monster’s wine was still circulated, the matter would get worse.